 SIMHE-Metropolia services for recognition of competencies and prior learning are available in the field of business and technology.

-Services for recognition of competencies are aimed at immigrants, who
+Mapping of Competences is aimed at immigrants, who

 Additionally, a customer aims at fast employment to the Finnish labour market.

-These methods enable us to find out, what kind of competencies the customer has and how these competencies can be compared within the similar education in Finland.
+These methods enable us to find out, what kind of competences the customer has and how these competences can be compared within the similar education in Finland.

-After Mapping Competencies, a customer receives a document in which we aim at
+After Mapping Competences, a customer receives a document in which we aim at